 - If you have a mobile phone you can use it as a sensor to collect data, see Mobile phone.

-- Try the tutorials on continuous motion recognition, recognizing sounds from audio or adding sight to your sensors.
+- Try the tutorials on continuous motion recognition, responding to your voice, recognizing sounds from audio, adding sight to your sensors or object detection.
 These will let you build machine learning models that detect things in your home or office.

 - After training your model you can run your model on your device: